evkx/evkx.github.io/content/models/tesla/cybertruck/Cybertruck_AWD/_index.md

 The Tesla Cybertruck AWD packs an impressive punch with a maximum power of 448 kW (609 hp / 601 bhp) and a commanding total torque of 671 Nm (495 lb-ft).
 This high-performance machine can sprint from 0 to 100 km/h (0 to 62 mph) in just 4.1 seconds, and it reaches a top speed of 180 km/h (112 mph), making it a standout in its class.

-## Battery, range, and charging
+## Battery, Range, and Charging

-The high-capacity battery has a gross capacity of 123 kWh and a net usable capacity of 122,5 kWh, providing an 0,5 kWh buffer (0.4%) for battery protection.
+The high-capacity battery has a gross capacity of 123 kWh and a net usable capacity of 122,5 kWh, providing a 0,5 kWh buffer (0.4%) for battery protection.
 Operating at a nominal voltage of 710 volts, it qualifies as an 800-volt battery system.
 This high voltage is pivotal in enabling the system's charging capabilities.

 According to the [EPA](../../../../guides/understandingrange/epa/) (Environmental Protection Agency) standard, the vehicle has an range of 340 miles (547 km) with an energy consumption rate of 2.8 miles per kWh.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 250 kW.
 Charging from 0% to 100% takes approximately 77 minutes, while a more typical charging scenario from 10% to 80% takes 41 minutes with an average charging speed at 124 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 0% to 37%.
-This results in an effective charging speed, including time lost, of 157 kW, with each charging session taking about 17 minutes and 22 seconds..
+This results in an effective charging speed, including time lost, of 157 kW, with each charging session taking about 17 minutes and 22 seconds.

 In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 32 kWh/100 km, the trip would take approximately 9 hours and 37 minutes.
 This journey would require four charging stops from 0% to 41%, with a total charging time of 77 minutes.

-### Onboard charger
+### Onboard Charger

 The  onboard charger supports up to 11 kW for Level 1 and Level 2 AC charging.
 This allows you to fully charge the battery from 0 to 100% in approximately 11 hours and 8 minutes using a home charging setup.

 {{< sitefiguresized thumb="models/tesla/cybertruck/cybertruck_awd/charging_1_st.jpg" title="Tesla Cybertruck AWD" width="3000" height="2250"  >}}

-### Charge port
+### Charge Port

 The charge port is conveniently located at the [left rear corner](../../../../technology/charging/connectors/#rear-corner) of the vehicle, facilitating easy access when backing into charging stations.
-The connector types vary between the different markets.
+The connector types vary between different markets.
 This model uses [**NACS**](../../../../technology/charging/connectors/#nacs) for North America and [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs) for Europe.
 For complete specifications for all markets, refer to the full specifications.

 ### V2L - Vehichle to load